General Info – summary

 SA Tree No. 113.

 Common names: (Afr) Baster-stinkhout, Basterswartstinkhout, Basterswartysterhout, Breëblaarkweper, Breëblaar-kweper, Pondo-kweper, Wildekweper.
-(Eng) Bastard Stinkwood, Broad-leaved Laurel, Broad-leaved Quince, Broad-leaved Wild-quince, Wild Quince. (isiXhosa) Umgxobothi, Umgxaleba, Umthongwane, Umthungwa, Umncatyana, Umthongwa. (isiZulu) Umdlangwenya, Umhlangwenya, Umkhondweni, Umngqabe, Umthungwa.
+(Eng) Bastard Stinkwood, Broad-leaved Laurel, Broad-leaved Quince, Broad-leaved Wild-quince, Wild Quince. (isiXhosa) Umgxobothi, Umgxaleba, Umthongwane, Umthungwa, Umncatyana. (isiZulu) Umdlangwenya, Umhlangwenya, Umkhondweni, Umthungwa.

-Family: Lauraceae: (Laurel and avocado family) has in excess of 2 500 species in about 42 Genera.
+Family Lauraceae: (Laurel and avocado family) has in excess of 2 500 species in about 42 Genera.
 Species variation is substantial.
-The dicotyledonous family (with 2 embryotic leaves / cotyledons) includes shrubs and even some parasitic herbs.
-There are 5 genera and 8 or 9 indigenous species in the South Africa.
+They fit in the dicotyledonous group (with 2 embryotic leaves/cotyledons).
+The Lauraceae has 5 genera and 8 or 9 indigenous species in South Africa.
 Most are evergreen trees.
 The 3 indigenous tree genera are Cryptocarya, Dahlgrenodendron and Ocotea.
-These evergreen trees may be buttressed.
+These trees may be buttressed.
 The alternate or opposite Leaves are simple and usually leathery, aromatic and coriaceous.
 Stipules are absent.
-The small, green or yellow, unisexual, bisexual or mixed Flowers are actinomorphic and 3-merous.
+The small, green or yellow, unisexual, bisexual or mixed Flowers are actinomorphic.
 The Perianth is not differentiated into sepals and petals and is usually 3-merous with equal, free Tepals in 2 rows.
 Staminodes and Stamens occur in 3-4 whorls.
 The Anthers are basifixed and their 2-4 theca open by valves.
 Fruit are drupes with thin endocarps.
 Seeds lack endosperm and have relatively large, fleshy cotyledons.

 Name derivation: Cryptocarya – hidden nut: a hard receptacle encloses the fruit. latifolia – broad leaves.
 There are 7 species of this genus in southern Africa.

 Conservation: National Status: L C (Least Concern).
-2016 (V.L.
+2016 Assessors: V.L.
 Williams, D. Raimondo, N.R.
 Crouch, A.B.
 Cunningham, C.R.
 Scott-Shaw, M. Lötter and A.M.
-Ngwenya).
+Ngwenya.
 However, the population is decreasing and will need monitoring.

 Tree